See MapTrack in action

 • Technician assignments

-Summary: Scheduled maintenance avoids unexpected equipment failure.
+Summary: Scheduled maintenance avoids unexpected equipment failure and ensures reliable, safe operations.

 6. Analyse Equipment Utilisation